marp-team/marp-core/README.md

 ```

 This syntax is similar to [Deckset's `[fit]` keyword](https://docs.decksetapp.com/English.lproj/Formatting/01-headings.html), but we use HTML comment to hide a fit keyword on Markdown rendered as document.

+#### Code block

+In several themes, we will shrink the viewing size of the code block to fit automatically if it is bigger than slide size.
+It means that the code on exported PDF is not cropped and not shown an unnecessary scrollbar.

+This feature is available on `default` and `gaia` theme.

+> :warning: We won't detect whether the code block actually protrudes from the slide.

 ## Constructor options